mongodb/specifications/source/retryable-writes/tests/README.rst

    This test MUST be executed against a sharded cluster that has at least two mongos instances.

     1. Ensure that a test is run against a sharded cluster that has at least two mongos-es.
 If there are more than two mongos-es in the cluster, pick two to test against.

     2. Create a client per mongos using the direct connection, and configure fail points on each of the picked mongos-es, so that each mongos raises a retryable error once.

     3. Create a client with ``retryWrites=true`` that connects to the cluster, providing the two selected mongos-es as seeds.

     4. Enable command monitoring, and execute a write command that is supposed to fail on both mongos-es.

     5. Asserts that there were failed command events from each mongos.

     6. Disable the fail points.

 #.
 Test that in a sharded cluster on the same mongos if no other available

+   This test MUST be executed against a sharded cluster

+    1. Ensure that a test is run against a sharded cluster.
+If there are multiple mongos-es in the cluster, pick one to test against.

+    2. Create a client that connects to the mongos using the direct connection, and configure a fail point so that the mongos raises a retryable error once.

+    3. Create a client with ``retryWrites=true`` that connects to the cluster, providing the selected mongos as the seed.

+    4. Enable command monitoring, and execute a write command that is supposed to fail.

+    5. Asserts that there was a failed command and a successful command event.

+    6. Disable the fail point.

 Changelog
 =========